Azure/azureml-examples/cli/jobs/single-step/gpu_perf/README.md

 2. Modify `nccl_test_env.yml` fields `name` and `version`.

-3. Re-register the environment using `az ml environment create`.
+3. Register the new environment using `az ml environment create`.

-4. Modify `gpu_diag_job.yaml` to use your new environment name/version.
+4. Modify `gpu_diag_job.yaml` to use your new environment name/version, check out the name of the cluster under `compute`.

-5. Run thejob using `az ml job create`.
+5. Run the job using `az ml job create`.

 ## Example stdout